JohnSchwitz/Presentations-Published-Thesis/README.md

 ## Video Presentations, Published Papers, and Thesis
 ### Video Presentations
-You may need to download and play on your local machine.

 #### Executing an AI / Data Science Project
 PMI Rio Grande Chapter March 17, 2022